How to notify the AA when someone dies

 The AA handles bereavement notifications through an online form at theaa.com/help-support/report-a-bereavement.
 For breakdown cover and general membership enquiries, call 0343 316 4444 (Monday to Friday 8am to 7pm, Saturday 9am to 5pm).
 For AA car insurance, call 0800 980 6239.
 For financial services, call 0333 220 5069 (ISA) or 0345 266 0001 (non-ISA savings).

-Have the membership or policy number, the death certificate, and the date of death ready – though the AA can work with just a name, date of birth, and address if you can’t find the numbers.
+Have the membership or policy number, the death certificate, and the date of death ready – though the AA can work with just a name, date of birth, and address if you cannot find the numbers.
 The AA’s Personal Support Team will make contact within 5 working days of your notification.

 For a broader overview of all the tasks after a death – banks, utilities, government departments, and other insurers – see our complete guide to notifying companies and organisations.